owlbarn/tutorial/book/constant/README.md

 ### Speed

+The base units for speed are that of time and length.

 | Constant name  | Explanation  |
 | :------------- |:-------------|
 | `miles_per_hour` | miles per hour in metres per second |